Vesper Lynd: Eon films

-In the 2006 film version of Casino Royale, Vesper Lynd is a foreign liaison agent from the HM Treasury's Financial Action Task Force assigned to make sure that Bond adequately manages the funds provided by MI6 to bankrupt Le Chiffre (Mads Mikkelsen), a money manager for several terrorist groups.
+In the 2006 film version of Casino Royale, Vesper Lynd (portrayed by Eva Green) is a foreign liaison agent from the HM Treasury's Financial Action Task Force assigned to make sure that James Bond (Daniel Craig), newly promoted to MI-6's 00 Section, adequately manages the funds provided by MI6 to bankrupt Le Chiffre (Mads Mikkelsen), a money manager for several terrorist groups.
 Upon meeting for the first time, Vesper and Bond size each other up, and each deduce that the other is an orphan.
-Vesper is initially skeptical about Bond's ego and at first is unwilling to act as his girlfriend to distract the other players at the high-stakes Texas Hold 'Em poker tournament hosted by Le Chiffre.
+Vesper is initially skeptical about Bond's ego and at first is unwilling to pretend to be his girlfriend to distract the other players at the high-stakes Texas Hold 'Em poker tournament hosted by Le Chiffre.
 However, she assists Bond when Lord's Resistance Army leader Steven Obanno (Isaach de Bankolé) attacks him, knocking a gun out of Obanno's hand and giving Bond the chance to kill him and his bodyguards.

 She retreats to the shower afterwards, wracked with guilt, feeling she has blood on her hands from helping to kill Obanno.
-Bond sits next to her and comforts her by kissing the "blood" off her fingers, and they return to the casino.
+Bond sits next to her in the shower and comforts her by kissing the "blood" off her fingers, and they return to the casino.
 His kindness does not prevent her from doing her job, however; she refuses to bankroll him after he loses his table stakes to Le Chiffre.
-Shortly afterwards, Vesper saves Bond's life.
-Poisoned by Le Chiffre's girlfriend, Valenka (Ivana Miličević), Bond struggles unsuccessfully to connect a key wire to his automatic external defibrillator and enters cardiac arrest, but Vesper arrives in time to connect the wire properly, enabling the machine to revive him.
+Shortly afterwards, Vesper saves Bond's life when he is poisoned by Le Chiffre's girlfriend, Valenka (Ivana Miličević); Bond struggles unsuccessfully to connect a key wire to the defibrillator in his car and enters cardiac arrest, but Vesper arrives in time to connect the wire properly, enabling the machine to revive him.

 After Bond wins the tournament, Le Chiffre kidnaps Vesper, and Bond gives chase.
 They fall into Le Chiffre's trap and are tortured by him and his thugs, but are saved by the mysterious Mr. White (Jesper Christensen), who shoots and kills Le Chiffre for losing his organisation's money.

-While both are hospitalized to recover, Bond and Vesper fall in love, and Bond plans to resign from MI6 to be with her.
+While both are hospitalised to recover, Bond and Vesper fall in love, and Bond plans to resign from MI6 to be with her.
 As in the novel, Bond and Vesper go on vacation to Venice, both of them hoping to start a new life.
-Unknown to Bond, however, Vesper embezzles the tournament winnings and intends to deliver them to Adolph Gettler (Richard Sammel), who (like his novel counterpart) has been spying on the two agents since they arrived in Venice, and was spotted by Vesper, to her visible dismay.
+Unknown to Bond, however, Vesper embezzles the tournament winnings and intends to deliver them to Adolph Gettler (Richard Sammel), who (like his novel counterpart) has been spying on them since they arrived in Venice.